thecodeteam/VStriker/README.md

 ---------------------- | -----------|
 Manage Account         | Accounts contain information about the target system and APIs/protocols to perform the throughput analysis against (CRUD Operations on Account)
 Manage APIs/Protocols  | APIs/Protocol contains the information regarding the specific API and Protocol that is supported in the account.
 There are three main APIs and the protocols supported are HTTP and HTTPS (CRUD for  AWS S3, Swift, and Atmos)
-Validate Account       | 	Validates the account configuration.
+Validate Account       | 	Validates the account's APIs.
 It tests that the accounts are properly configured.
 This validation includes the validation of all APIs/Protocols that are supported by the Account.
-Validate APIs	          | Validate the API/Protocol configuration.
-It tests that the protocol information entered in correct.
-Manage Test Plan	       | Test plans define the parameters, policies, and APIs/Protocols to be tested.
+Confirgure Test Plan   | Test plans define the parameters, policies, and APIs/Protocols to be tested.
 There is a list of standard test and the ability for the use to customize it to their needs.
+VStriker also enables users to create their own throughput tests.
-Execute Test Plan      | Executes the selected test plan using the account selected.
+Execute Test Plan      | Executes the selected test plan for the account and APIS selected.
-Export Test            | 	Exports the test results to a coma delimited file for further analysis.
-View Report and Graphs	| Provides the end user with a report of the test plan and charts that compares the throughput of the CRUD operations performed per API/Protocol used.
 View Test Results      |	View that provides the information resulting from the test performed.
+View Report and Graphs	| Provides the user with a report of the test plan resutls and charts that compares the throughput of the CRUD operations performed per API/Protocol used.

 ## Architecture

+**[This section needs to be reviewed | Components need to be udpated]**

-This diagram shows the high level VStriker application architecture:
+VStriker has a modular design.
+The following desing shows the high level application architecture:

 VStriker-Architecture.png

 ![VStiker Throughput Analizer Architecture](https://github.com/emccode/VStriker/blob/master/documentation/media/VStriker-Architecture.png)

+VStriker has been build in Java 1.8 and uses H2 database for persistance.
+The following has an overview of each one of the components

 Component Name |	Component Description
 -------------- | ---------------------|
-JAVA UI |	UI for configuration, execution and display of the throughput tests Accounts Library | 	Holds all the Accounts, APIs and Ports information Test Plan Library |	Holds the test plain configuration information, premade plans and custom test plans Test files Generator |	Generates tests files to be used as objects for the operations
+JAVA UI |	UI for configuration, execution and display of the throughput tests.
+The UI has been build using Java FX.
+Accounts Library | 	Holds all the Accounts, APIs and Ports information Test Plan Library |	Holds the test plain configuration information, premade plans and custom test plans Test files Generator |	Generates tests files to be used as objects for the operations